 He was named Member of the Most Excellent Order of the British Empire [MBE] in the 2013 New Year's Honours list. (walesonline.co.uk, 04 May 2013)

-He won his second Paralympic gold medal at the 2016 Games in Rio de Janeiro, but found it difficult to get back into a routine once he returned to the UK.
+He won his second Paralympic gold medal at the 2016 Games in Rio de Janeiro, but found it difficult to get back into a routine once he returned to the United Kingdom.
 He later revealed that he had experienced depression, and that he had considered quitting the sport in 2017.
-"I just really struggled, everything was perfect but I seemed very unhappy and I got myself in to a rut that I couldn't get out of.
+"I just really struggled, everything was perfect but I seemed very unhappy and I got myself into a rut that I couldn't get out of.
 It has opened up my mind to mental health and I'm all for raising awareness of it now.
 I can't stress enough how important it is to talk to people.
-It's okay to talk, you're not weak." (bbc.com, 23 Feb 2018; paralympic.org, 16 May 2017)
+It's okay to talk, you're not weak." (bbc.com, 23 Feb 2018; paralympic.org, 16 May 2017; bbc.co.uk, 08 Oct 2019)

 |Men's Shot Put F42||Final||2011-01-25||4|